Hello World: The Motown Solo Collection

-Hello World: The Motown Solo Collection is a 71-track triple disc box set commemorating Michael Jackson's early years with Motown Records.
+Hello World: The Motown Solo Collection is a 71-track triple disc box set commemorating Michael Jackson's early years with Motown.
 The album features Jackson's four solo LPs from Motown (dating from 1971 to 1975), plus songs that were released after he left the label.

 Release dates

-On June 12, 2009, Universal Music Group reissue label Hip-O Select announced on its Twitter page that the 3-CD set was available for pre-ordering, with an announced shipping date of July 3, the same date the set would be released to retail stores.
+On June 12, 2009, less than two weeks before Jackson's death, Universal Music Group reissue label Hip-O Select announced on its Twitter page that the 3-CD set was available for pre-ordering, with an announced shipping date of July 3.